zowe/zowe-install-packaging/ZOWE.md

 Zowe uses a YAML file, usually mentioned as `zowe.yaml` to instruct Zowe how to install, configure and start Zowe.

-Copy the `example-zowe.yaml` located in Zowe `bin` directory to your preferred location, for example, your home directory.
+Copy the `example-zowe.yaml` located in Zowe root directory to your preferred location, for example, your home directory.
 You can modify the file based on your environment and then move to next step.

 ## Install